dagbjorn/microcoffeeoncloud/README.md

 28.02.2019 | Added extra on how to run Microcoffee on Minikube.
 28.03.2019 | Migrated to Java 11.
 03.04.2019 | Upgraded to Docker 18.09.3.
 Stated recommended versions of minikube and kubectl.
+21.10.2019 | Added extra on how to run Microcoffee on Amazon Elastic Kubernetes Service (EKS).

 ## Contents